lykmast/co-liquid/README.md

 ```

 Co-predicate declarations also define a prefix predicate (a finite unrolling of a co-predicate).
 The prefix predicate is constructed from the co-predicate by:
-  - adding a k:Nat parameter to denote prefix length
+  - adding a `k:Nat` parameter to denote prefix length
-  - adding a decreases k clause (automatic in Haskell)
+  - adding a `decreases k` clause (automatic in Haskell)
-  - replace intra-cluster calls with corresponding prefix predicate with k-1 as prefix length.
+  - replace intra-cluster calls with corresponding prefix predicate with `k-1` as prefix length.
-  - adding a case for k=0 for which the prefix predicate results to true.
+  - adding a case for `k==0` for which the prefix predicate results to true.
-Note that equality must also be transformed to prefix form i.e s==t becomes eqK k s t.
+Note that equality must also be transformed to prefix form i.e `s==t` becomes `eqK k s t`.

+Below is the theorem that connects co-predicates with prefix predicates:

-forall x.
-Q(x) <=> forall k. _Qk(x).
+`forall x.
+Q(x) <=> forall k. _Qk(x).`

 ### Co-methods
 Co-methods are coinductive proofs.
 As with co-predicates, co-methods define prefix methods.
 A cluster containing a co-method must only contain co-methods and prefix methods.
 Both co-methods and prefix methods are always ghosts (their code is noly relevant to the verifier and not part of the executable).

 A prefix method is constructed by a co-method by:
-  - adding a k:Nat parameter to denote prefix length.
+  - adding a `k:Nat` parameter to denote prefix length.
-  - replacing in the comethod's postcondition co-predicates (that are in positive co-friendly positions) with prefix predicates that have k as the prefix length parameter(!!not in the precondition).
+  - replacing in the comethod's postcondition co-predicates (that are in positive co-friendly positions) with prefix predicates that have `k` as the prefix length parameter(!!not in the precondition).
-  - replace intra-cluster calls with the corresponding prefix method with k-1 as the prefix length.
+  - replace intra-cluster calls with the corresponding prefix method with `k-1` as the prefix length.
 Note that non-intra-cluster calls are not replaced.
-Also we can still use prefix versions explicitly in comethods (or even lfp theorems; e.g. Filter.hs/lemmaTailSubStreamK.)
+Also we can still use prefix versions explicitly in comethods (or even lfp theorems; e.g. `lemmaTailSubStreamK` from [Filter.hs](src/Filter.hs)).
-  - making the body's execution conditional on k /= 0.
-For k == 0 the proof will be trivial because of prefix predicates.
+  - making the body's execution conditional on `k /= 0`.
+For `k == 0` the proof will be trivial because of prefix predicates.

 ### Limitations
 Termination cannot be proven for some functions i.e